 CBM established its regional office for West and Central Africa (CBM-AFWC) after signing a cooperation agreement with the Government of Togo in February 1984.
 Based in Lomé, Togo, CBM-AFWC oversees various disability-inclusive development projects in nine countries: Sierra Leone, Ivory Coast, Togo, Benin, Nigeria, Niger, Cameroon, the Central African Republic (CAR) and the Democratic Republic of Congo (DRC).

-In these countries, CBM supports advocacy for greater inclusion of persons with disabilities in the laws, policies and programmes of decision-making bodies, promotes medical eye health and rehabilitation services for physical disabilities, and ensures the integration of community-based inclusive development (CBID) in all areas of their life.
+In these countries, CBM supports advocacy for greater inclusion of persons with disabilities in the laws, policies and programmes of decision-making bodies, promotes inclusive eye health and rehabilitation services for physical disabilities, and ensures the integration of community-based inclusive development (CBID) in all areas of their life.

 The need for CBM action becomes even clearer when one considers that all AFWC countries rank at the bottom of the UN inequality-adjusted Human Development Index (HDI).
 The HDI measures life expectancy, access to education and a decent standard of living.